Tech Policy Seminar: The Roles of the Government and the Market

 On the blog posts, you can do up to three of the six posts on the readings as group posts, where your group can be 2-4 students.
 That group need not be the same group as your presentation group.
 The idea behind the group post is that you will need to talk through one of the readings with one or more of your classmates before writing your blog post.
 If you do a group post, please put all of the names of the members of your group on the post.
 The group post is purely optional, so if you would prefer to do six individual posts on the readings, you are absolutely free to do that.

-The blog posts will not satisfy one of the Law School′s writing requirements.
+The blog posts will satisfy the Law School′s WP (but not the SRP) writing requirement.
 The seminar is given for three credits.
 That is based on our class schedule and my understanding of the amount of time that you are likely to spend out of class.
 That will likely be a substantial amount of time with the readings, the blog posts and the group presentations.

 You will see a variety of deadlines below.
 I think that they are useful for making the course work.
 Students don′t need to hit them perfectly, but I do expect a good faith effort to hit them, as again, I think that will help the overall operation of the seminar.